erlnow/learnhaskell/doc/05_introduction.md

 -   [Real World Haskell](http://book.realworldhaskell.org/),
     chapters 1 and 2

 I try to read them too.
-I have the book "Programming Haskell".
+I have the book "Programming in Haskell".
 I read this, too.

 * Code from Yorgey's cis194 course is under `cis194/` directory.
 * Code from "Real World Haskell" is under `realhw/` directory
-* Code from "Learn you Haskell for Great Good" is in `baby.hs`
+* Code from "Learn you Haskell for Great Good" is in `baby.hs`.
+* Code from "Programming in Haskell, 2nd ed." is in `pih2e/`.

 Add WC.hs as executable has some complications.
 For running stack, for example, throws the following message: